theflutterbookclub/website/README.md

 Dependency injection

+- This project uses **Riverpod** for dependency injection and state management.
+- Providers are defined in `presentation/notifiers/providers/` for each feature.
+- The main app wraps everything in `ProviderScope` for dependency injection.
+- For simple cases, use `Provider<T>` for immutable dependencies.
+- For state management, use `StateNotifierProvider<Notifier, State>`.
-- This project doesn't enforce a specific DI framework in the template.
-Use simple constructor injection for small projects.
-For larger apps, consider `get_it` + `injectable` or Riverpod providers.
+- Alternative: For smaller projects, consider `get_it` + `injectable` or simple constructor injection.

 Tests